rapidsai/dask-cuda/docs/source/ucx.rst

 Manual
 ~~~~~~

-In addition to installations of UCX and UCX-Py on your system, for manual configuration several options must be specified within your Dask configuration to enable the integration.
+In addition to installations of UCX and UCXX on your system, for manual configuration several options must be specified within your Dask configuration to enable the integration.
 Typically, these will affect ``UCX_TLS`` and ``UCX_SOCKADDR_TLS_PRIORITY``, environment variables used by UCX to decide what transport methods to use and which to prioritize, respectively.
 However, some will affect related libraries, such as RMM: